elliotrodriguez/textbintext/README.md

 ## Miscellaneous

 - If you input a binary string that is not correctly padded, you may get some unexpected results.
 YMMV.
 - As of now I don't know how long of a string you can use before something unexpected happens.
 It *should* be OK with anything less than the contents of War and Peace.
+I have experimented with strings of up to 100,000 characters and results have been good.
 - This was intended to be a fun, quick, back-of-the-envelope module that I was inspired to create when messing around with some string and number manipulations in JS one day.
-It could use some optimizations.
-It's active though, so please add issues for any weirdness you encounter while I was scribbling things down.
+It could use some optimizations so that eventually it can turn War and Peace into binary strings (because why not?).
+This project is active though, so please add issues for any weirdness you encounter while I was scribbling things down.

 ## Contributing